 You should store backups separately from your computer.
 That way, if the computer fails, the backup will remain intact.
 Choose an appropriate backup medium and location, considering cost, convenience, and the value you place on your accounting data (including the effort required to recreate it).
 For protection from hazards or theft, the backup should aso be kept at a separate physical location.
 Some possibilities include:

-Restore a business from backup under the Businesses tab by clicking Add Business and selecting Import Business:
+Import or restore a business from backup (there is no difference) under the Businesses tab by clicking Add Business and selecting Import Business:

 Click Import Business to complete the process.
-You will be returned to the Businesses tab listing your businesses:
+You will be returned to the Businesses tab listing your businesses.
+In this illustration, a backup of Northwind Traders from 2016 has been imported:

 Click on the imported business to open it so you can verify it was restored properly: